2004 Spanish general election: Background

-The Prestige oil spill came to be seen in Spain as a symbol of government mismanagement.
+The Prestige oil spill in November 2002 became Spain's biggest environmental crisis and came to be seen in the country as a symbol of government mismanagement.

-Terrorism was a major issue during Aznar's second tenure as prime minister, as the ETA group conducted major attacks such as the killings of former health minister Ernest Lluch and Supreme Court judge Francisco Querol Lombardero, among others.
-In response, PP and PSOE signed an "Anti-Terrorist Pact" as a show of unity against terrorism, and a new Law of Political Parties was approved in 2002 which allowed the banning of the Batasuna party over its links and support to ETA's actions.
-Concurrently, the Basque Nationalist Party (PNV) under Lehendakari Juan José Ibarretxe sought to resolve the Basque conflict through a more pro-sovereigntist position, tabling an initiative—the Ibarretxe Plan—to totally reform the Basque Statute of Autonomy by proposing a free association of the Basque Country with Spain on an equal footing, including a right to self-determination.
+Terrorism became a major issue, with the ETA group conducting major attacks such as the killings of Ernest Lluch (a former health minister), the October 2000 Madrid bombing which killed a Supreme Court judge, or the 2001 Madrid bombing injuring 99.
+PP and PSOE signed the 2000 Anti-Terrorist Pact, and a new Political Parties Law was passed in 2002 which allowed the banning of the Batasuna party over its links and support to ETA's actions.
+The increase of counterterrorism cooperation with France and the European Union, together with renewed police action, eroded ETA's operational capacity.
+Concurrently, and in opposition to Aznar's hardline position against ETA violence, the Basque Nationalist Party under Juan José Ibarretxe sought to resolve the Basque conflict through sovereigntism and broad-based talks, a position endorsed by voters at the snap 2001 Basque election.
+Following failed talks with the Spanish government, Ibarretxe laid out a peace scheme in 2003—dubbed the Ibarretxe Plan—that envisaged a referendum to decide on a proposed reform of the Basque Statute of Autonomy which, if approved, would turn the Basque Country into an associated state on an equal footing with Spain (including a right to self-determination).